S-0788

 Plain Language

-No person, company, or entity may offer, advertise, or provide therapy or psychotherapy services to the public in South Carolina — including via internet-based AI — unless those services are conducted by a state-licensed professional.
+No individual, corporation, or entity may offer, advertise, or provide therapy or psychotherapy services in South Carolina — including through internet-based AI — unless those services are conducted by a state-licensed professional.
 This effectively prohibits standalone AI therapy products that operate without a licensed professional conducting the services.
-Religious counseling and peer support are carved out from the definition of therapy or psychotherapy services and are therefore not subject to this requirement.
+The prohibition extends to advertising such services, not merely delivering them.
+Religious counseling and peer support are carved out by the definitions section.

 Statutory Text